Does a Child's Anxiety Qualify for Disability Benefits?

 • understanding, remembering, or using information (learning and language development)

-If your child was denied SSI benefits but you feel your child's anxiety rises to the level of a disability, your next step should be to talk to a disability lawyer.
-A lawyer with experience with SSI claims can tell you whether your child's claim has a chance of winning on appeal, and if so, can help you get the medical and school records and other documentation to make that happen.
-You can use Nolo's lawyer directory to find a lawyer in your area who practices Social Security disability.
+If your child was denied SSI benefits but you think your child's anxiety is severe enough to be disabling, your next step should be to talk to a disability lawyer.
+An experienced attorney can tell you whether your child has a chance of winning on appeal and, if so, can help you get the medical records, school records, and other documentation in order to increase your odds.

 Talk to a Disability Lawyer